pavelshcherban/SPE-Test/notes.md

 - Mousewheel scrolling may only work on Windows: https://stackoverflow.com/questions/17355902/tkinter-binding-mousewheel-to-scrollbar

 ## Features
+- save output files to specific folder
+- select arbitrary pixel, that may not be absolute maximum
+- max point decay over time
+- save chosen datapoints

 - regional intensities by manual selection
-- combining images
 - region calculation from intensities
-- max point decay over time
-- axes values
 - statistical significance (p-value)
+- combining images